Stringy invariants for horospherical varieties of complexity one: Introduction

 where $X'$ is obtained by an explicit desingularization determined by $\DF$, see Section~\ref{s:desingularization}.

-It is important to notice that the function $\theta_X : |\Sigma| \to \QQ$ introduced above in the toric setting is a support function of a torus-invariant canonical divisor.
+The function $\theta_X : |\Sigma| \to \QQ$ introduced above in the toric setting is a support function of a torus-invariant canonical divisor.
 This analogy between support functions and Cartier $\QQ$-divisors persists for horospherical varieties of complexity one, see Section~\ref{s:support}.
-However it is not possible, adapting the proofs in \cite{Batyrev-Moreau}, to obtain directly a version involving the support function of an invariant canonical divisor.
+However it is not possible, adapting the proofs in \cite{Batyrev-Moreau}, to directly obtain a version involving the support function of an invariant canonical divisor.
 Instead we need to introduce an \emph{auxiliary function} $\omega_X$, see Proposition-Definition~\ref{pd:support}.
-This function $\omega_X$ does not define in the usual sense a Cartier $\QQ$-divisor, as shown by the example of the hypersurface
+This $\omega_X$ does not define in the usual sense a Cartier $\QQ$-divisor (see Section~\ref{s:hypersurface} for further details).
+Note that in \cite{Lan17} we use $\omega_X$ for characterizing singularities related to the minimal model program.